-Accessible Arts recognises and respects every participant’s right to privacy.
-We will collect and use the minimum amount of personal information needed for us to ensure that you receive a quality service from us.
+Accessible Arts respects every participant’s right to privacy.
+We collect and use the minimum amount of personal information needed for us to ensure we provide you with a quality service.
 Accessible Arts will always endeavour to manage your information in ways that protect your privacy.

-Each project will be assessed with regards to your individual privacy and confidentially.
+Each project is assessed with regards to your individual privacy and confidentially.

 Personal information we may collect and hold includes: